VictorOkomayin/Instagram-Content-Strategy-Optimization/README.md

 # Data Preprocessing Steps
 - Downloaded csv format of dataset from [Amanxai.com](https://amanxai.com/2025/01/06/instagram-content-strategy-optimization-with-python/)
-- Imported data into Power Query Editor for transformation and loading.
+- Imported raw post data into Power Query Editor for transformation and loading.
 - Used first rows as column headers
 - Checked for column profile, quality, and distribution to ensure there were no outliers.
 - Replaced null values
-- Extracted day, month, and year from the date column for trend analysis using the FORMAT function
+- Extracted temporal features: day, month, and year from the date column for trend analysis using the FORMAT function
-## Month Extraction Code
-  powerquery
-  Month = FORMAT(Instagram_Data[Publish_time.1], "MMM")

 - Sorted the month column by month number.
 - Categorised the time column into hour of the day
 - Categorised the posts topics for text analysis using the SWITCH function.